google/mobly-snippet-lib/README.md

 of an existing apk.
 This allows you to write snippets that instrument or automate another app.

+## Under The Hood

+A snippet is launched by an `am instrument` call.
+Snippets use a custom `InstrumentationTestRunner` derived from `AndroidJUnitRunner`.
+This allows for snippets that interact with a main app's classes, such as Espresso snippets, and allows you to get either the test app's or the main app's context from `InstrumentationRegistry`.

-Under the hood, the snippet lib starts a web server which listens for requests to trigger snippets.
-It locates the corrsponding methods by reflection, runs them, and returns results over the tcp socket.
+Once started, the special runner starts a web server which listens for requests to trigger snippets.
+The server's handler locates the corrsponding methods by reflection, runs them, and returns results over the tcp socket.
 All common built-in variable types are supported as arguments.

 ## Usage